|

 Tradeskills

-As far as Druids go one of the most popular tradeskills happens to be Herbalism,
+As far as Druids go one of the most popular tradeskills

-generally to be combined with Alchemy for viable cash making on the auction house or simply
+viable cash making on the auction house or simply to provide guildies

-Herbalist bonus, either way potions can augment your many abilities with constant health
+Potions can augment your many abilities with constant health

-regeneration, greater tanking capabilities, and become quite the life saver at times.
+regeneration, greater tanking capabilities, and become quite the life

 However if you’re looking to purely make some money, as opposed

-to crafting items in the long-run, Herbalism works very well, especially
+to crafting items in the long-run, Herbalism works very well,

-makes for a mean money maker combo and you’ll
+It makes for a mean money maker combo and you’ll

 Generally speaking, the crafting skills are very expensive to level.
 If you have lots